Future Observatory Event In Conversation

 The event is hosted and chaired by the co-curators of the More than Human exhibition at the Design Museum: Justin McGuirk, Director of Future Observatory, and Rebecca Lewin, Head of Curatorial Programme at Future Observatory.

 Tickets include all-day access to the symposium and entry to the More than Human exhibition.
-Lunch is not provided.
+Lunch is not provided, but the museum has a Design Cafe (Ground Level) and a Design Kitchen (Level 2) open following the museum's opening hours.

 Book online